Task and Program Functions

 Feedhold

 The state of the hardware feedhold inputs is logical ORed with the state set by the TaskFeedholdOn() function or the TaskFeedholdOff() function.
 The controller does not release this feedhold state until all the feedhold conditions are false.
-You can configure the hardware feedhold inputs and their modes of operation by using the FeedholdInput Parameter and FeedholdSetup Parameter.
+You can configure the hardware feedhold inputs and their modes of operation with the FeedholdInput Parameter and FeedholdSetup Parameter.

 function TaskFeedholdOff($taskIndex as integer)